 - Visas - Considering the fact that tourists from some countries do not need a visa when they come to Chile, you can visit certain websites and get all the necessary information.
-The Tourist Visa lasts for 10 years, but you can stay in Brazil less than 90 days at one time.
+The Tourist Visa lasts for 10 years, but you can stay in Chile less than 90 days at one time.

 - Currency - The Chilean peso is the official currency in Chile.
 ATMs can be found in the majority of cities and credit cards are accepted.
 Tourists need to pay attention to the people around them when using credit cards, since there is always a risk of being mugged.

 - Weather - Santiago has Mediterranean climate.
 Summers are usually hot and dry.
 Period from November to February is the summer season with temperatures about 30°C. July and August are the coldest months.
 Even during the winter, temperatures rarely fall below 0°C.

 - Airports - The major airports in Chile, which are also used when coming to Santiago, are Comodoro Arturo Merino Benitez International Airport, Diego Aracena International Airport and Cerro Morenoo International Airport.
 Comodoro Arturo Merino Benítez International Airport, well known as Santiago International Airport is 15 km away from Santiago, and it is the busiest one in the country.
 The facilities inside the airport are parking areas, VIP lounges, Duty Free shops and restaurants among many others.